Malleable cast (TC), with flat rail

 - Durable plastic protective caps to prevent surface damage

-- Regular maintenance is essential to ensure a secure hold and prevent the sliding bracket from slipping
+- Regular maintenance is essential to ensure a secure hold and prevent the sliding arm from slipping.

-- Use a steel brush to clean the fluting on the rails for optimal grip
+- Use a steel brush to clean the rails for optimal grip.

-- If the lower part slips Adjust the grub screw by turning it 1/4 turn further for a more secure fit
+- If the lower part slips, turn the grub screw a 1/4 turn further (TG, KRE, KREV only).